 Green Loan Fund

-Laboratory Ovens: Two older ovens used for drying glassware and reagents in chemistry research labs were replaced by modern high-efficiency ovens.
+Laboratory Ovens: Four ovens used for drying glassware and reagents in chemistry research labs have been replaced by modern high-efficiency models.

 Christmas Light Exchange: Strands of incandescent Christmas lights were collected by students from dorms across campus and exchanged for LED light strands.

-Real Time Metering: For the Fall of 2011, the Utilities Department installed real time electricity meters in Notre Dame’s 29 undergraduate residence halls.
+Real Time Metering: In Fall 2011, the Utilities Department installed real time electricity meters in Notre Dame’s 29 undergraduate residence halls.
 Data from the meters are accessible to students through an online dashboard.

 Server Replacement: Twenty computational servers at the Center for Research Computing were replaced with five new and more efficient servers which provide the same computational power.
 This project has less than a one year payback and will save the University over $5,900 in electricity annually.